microsoft/arcticseals/README.md

 ### Raw Hotspot Data

-In the `data` directory there is also a `raw.csv` (14,910 records) containing all hotspot detections from the NOAA 2016 survey flights (includes more seals but also more types of animals, more anomalies, hotspots marked as duplicates, etc.). **We do not yet have the imagery corresponding to all of these hotspots, only about 2.5TB out of 19TB.**
+In the `data` directory there is also a `raw.csv` (14,910 records) containing all hotspot detections from the NOAA 2016 survey flights (includes more seals but also more types of animals, more anomalies, hotspots marked as duplicates, etc.).

-## Imagery

-Imagery is now available publicly on [lila.science](http://lila.science/datasets/arcticseals), an open data repository for labeled images related to conservation biology.

 ## Code